Medically reviewed by Drugs.com. Last updated on Mar 31, 2022.

 Carefully follow the special meal plan your doctor gave you.
 This is the most important part of controlling your diabetes, and is necessary if the medicine is to work properly.
 Exercise regularly and test for sugar in your blood or urine as directed.

 Swallow the tablet whole.
-Do not crush, break, or chew it.
+Do not split, break, or chew it.
 Take this medicine with food.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.